 - A. The name of the organization which represents the student body shall be the Student Council. - B. Active membership of the Student Council shall include: - 1.
 Chairperson: The Student Body President shall act as chairperson of the Student Council. - 2.
-Membership of the Student Council shall be as follows: - a.
-All ASB Officers. - b.
+Membership of the Student Council shall be as follows: - All ASB Officers. - b.
 All Class Officers of the Freshman, Sophomore, Junior and Senior Classes. - c.
 All Association Officers - d.
-Editor of the Karisma - e.
-Presidents of all Student Clubs - f.
-Vice President for Student Development
+Editor(s) of the Karisma and the Talon Journal - e.
+Presidents of all Student Clubs treasure chosen from the membership of the class.